HL7/fhircast-docs/docs/specification/STU1.md

 <img style="float: left;padding-right: 5px;" src="/img/hl7-logo-header.png" width=90px" />
 # FHIRcast

-> "1.0 Draft" This is the draft of the 1.0 release of the FHIRcast specification.
-We are currently working towards a 1.0 release and would love your feedback and proposed changes.
+> "Standard for Trial Use" (STU1) This is the 1.0 release of the FHIRcast specification.
+We are currently working towards a 1.1 release and would love your feedback and proposed changes.
 Look at our [current issue list](https://github.com/fhircast/docs/issues) and get involved!

 ## Overview
 The FHIRcast specification describes the APIs and interactions to synchronize healthcare applications in real time to show the same clinical content to a user.
 All data exchanged through the HTTP APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) structures, and MUST be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).
 FHIRcast is modeled on the webhook design pattern and specifically the [W3C WebSub RFC](https://www.w3.org/TR/websub/), such as its uses of GET vs POST interactions.
 FHIRcast also builds on the [HL7 SMART on FHIR launch protocol](http://www.hl7.org/fhir/smart-app-launch).